Tritec Side Effects

 Generic Name: ranitidine bismuth citrate

-Note: This page contains side effects data for the generic drug ranitidine bismuth citrate.
-It is possible that some of the dosage forms included below may not apply to the brand name Tritec.
+Note: This document contains side effect information about ranitidine bismuth citrate.
+Some of the dosage forms listed on this page may not apply to the brand name Tritec.

 Applies to ranitidine bismuth citrate: oral tablet

 In general, ranitidine bismuth citrate (the active ingredient contained in Tritec) is well tolerated with minimal adverse effects.
 The more common side effects may include darkening of the tongue and stools, diarrhea, headache and disturbance of taste.
 These effects could possibly be due to the addition of clarithromycin.[Ref]

 Gastrointestinal side effects have included diarrhea, nausea, vomiting, and constipation in 3% to 8% of patients receiving ranitidine bismuth citrate (the active ingredient contained in Tritec) plus clarithromycin and these side effects appear to be associated primarily to clarithromycin.[Ref]

 Nervous system side effects have included headaches, which occurred in approximately 5% of patients during clinical trials.[Ref]